THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 After our evening at the treaty grounds, we moved over to Russell.
 Russell is the original capitol of New Zealand, and has quite a bit of historic significance.
 We anchored near BB again and went ashore to check out the town.
 We were anchored off the Russell Boating Club and were able to use their dinghy dock for free.
 The town is quaint, just two main streets, one on the beach with restaurants and one in the back with the museum and church.
 The Christ Church is the oldest working church in New Zealand and has bullet holes in the facade – a casualty of the Battle of Kororāreka.

 The next day Shelley and I took off for the Bay of Islands Loop Walk.
-All of the photos are from Shelley, as I brought the video camera to make a youtube video (to be published in a few months…) We walked from the Boating Club to Okiato, which took about 3 hours cause we took a wrong turn!
+All of the photos are from Shelley.
+We walked from the Boating Club to Okiato, which took about 3 hours cause we took a wrong turn!
 Most of the trail was marshlands or forest.

 In Okiato we met up with our friends from S/V Privateer, Lila and Chris, who had their baby Chance while in New Zealand.
 They’ve been housesitting and the view from their place was gorgeous!